Facebook Pixel Department Projects | Western Kentucky University

 Department Projects

-Students participate in a number of collaborative projects with faculty and staff in our department.
+Students participate in a number of collaborative projects with faculty and staff in our programs.
 Check out some examples of such work below, some completed and some ongoing, beginning with the most recent.

 COVID-19 and the WKU Community Oral History Project